Suryam26/Question-Bank/README.md

 # Question Bank

-This a Django based responsive web application that is used for storing question-papers for an instituted.
-It is powerd by PostgreSQL Full-Text-Search for quick and powerfull searchs.
+This a Django based responsive web application that is used for storing question papers for an institute.
+It is powered by PostgreSQL Full-Text-Search for quick and powerful searches.

 # Installation